Dr Rachel Wells FHEA

 Education

-Rachel’s research focuses on modern and contemporary art, with particular interest in issues of scale and distance and their relation to conflict and memorialisation.
-Recent publications have focused on the use of scale and distance in art and questions of interpretation, loss and the construction of histories.
-Rachel’s writing has been published by Tate, Art History and the Oxford Art Journal, among others, and her book Scale in Contemporary Sculpture (Ashgate, 2013) was released in paperback by Routledge in 2016.
-The book offers a theorised account of scale in contemporary sculpture and its photographic documentation within the interlinked contexts of accelerated global capitalism and the legacies of postmodern theory.
-Most recently, she has contributed to the book Escala: Escultura 1945-2000 (Fundación Juan March, 2023).
+Rachel’s writing has been published by Tate, Art History and the Oxford Art Journal, among others.
+Her book Scale in Contemporary Sculpture: Enlargement, Miniaturisation and the Life-size (Ashgate, 2013, Routledge paperback 2016) offers a theorised account of scale in contemporary sculpture and its photographic documentation within the interlinked contexts of accelerated global capitalism and the legacies of postmodern theory.